kkspeed/metal-placebo/README.md

     cargo build

+It's recommended that you build with **Rust nightly (at least 1.14)** since there is some discrepancy in FFI callback syntax.

 Put <tt>target/debug/rswm</tt> in your path.
 - For <tt>.xinitrc</tt>, put <tt> exec rswm</tt> in your xinitrc.
 - If you are using a display manager (DM), put the following code in <tt>/usr/share/xsessions/rswm.desktop</tt>: